AndrewZamora/blog/content/blog/getting-started-with-vuex/index.md

 })
 ```

-A store can be created in separate file and exported like below:
+A store can also be created in a separate file and exported like below:

 ```javascript
 export default new Vuex.Store({